What is Salary Slip?

 Frequently Asked Questions

-Understanding the Salary slip is important as It helps one understand their salary and components Also, the salary slip acts as proof of employment.
+Understanding the pay slip is important as It helps one understand their salary and components Also, the salary slip acts as proof of employment.
 It also helps in filing income tax returns and apply for loans and mortgages and negotiate for a salary hike when applying for a new job.

 The salary slip is important as it helps employees in seeking loans, future employment, income tax planning, availing government subsidies, and acts as a legal document of employment.
 Preserving salary slips is as important as the employment certificate.

 The employer provides your salary slip on a monthly basis.
 A salary slip is either printed or emailed to you by the employer.
 You can also check the salary slip on your employee’s internal portal.
-The salary slip will have details of your salary and deductions.
+The pay slip will have details of your salary and deductions.
 Basic Salary, Dearness Allowance, House Rent Allowance, Conveyance Allowance, Medical Allowance, Special Allowance, Professional tax, Tax Deducted at Source and Employee Provident Fund are the various components of a salary slip.